ucsf-web-services/ucsf_installprofile/README.md

 ## Build and installation

-This requires Drush version 6 or up.
+Building the profile requires Drush 6 or up.

+Installing the profile can be done using Drupal's default web installer or via Drush.

 Create a full version with drush make: